 This anecdotal evidence is supported by the data on assassination attempts and the presence of organized criminal groups.
 The timing and the geographical distribution of assassination attempts, from the data explained further in Section 3, are aligned with the narratives.
-Mayors are the most vulnerable at the beginning and the end of their terms, coinciding with the election cycle (Figure 2).
-As attacks around elections facilitate involvement in politics by illegitimate groups, this evidence shows that attackers seek influence over municipal politics (Enríquez 2022).
-In addition, mayors in locations with heavy criminal group presence are retaliated for failing to cooperate or siding with rival criminal groups (Lessing 2015).
-I explore this in the next section.
+Tracing the timing of the attacks on mayors shows that they are the most vulnerable at the beginning and the end of their terms, which coincides with the election cycle (Figure 2).
+In addition, mayors presiding over locations with heavy criminal group presence are retaliated for failing to cooperate or siding with rival criminal groups (Lessing 2015).
+I explore this further in the next section.